spotify/simple-bigtable/README.md

 ### CheckAndMutateRow - NOT YET IMPLEMENTED

 Perform a read and a set of mutations depending on whether the read returns data.
-This is not yet implemented but here are some ideas on how you might perform this operation.
+This is not yet implemented but here are some ideas on how this operation might be implemented in the future.

 Have the check specified like a read, then allow mutations to be added.
 ```java